solo-io/gloo/docs/content/guides/traffic_management/request_processing/append_remove_headers/_index.md

 description: Append and Remove Headers from Requests and Responses using Route configuration.
 ---

-Gloo can add and remove headers to/from requests and responses.
+Gloo Edge can add and remove headers to/from requests and responses.
 We refer to this feature as "Header Manipulation".

 Header Manipulation is configured via the
 {{< protobuf name="headers.options.gloo.solo.io.HeaderManipulation" display="headerManipulation">}} struct.